kelsayed/mqtt-ocf/ReadMe.md

 That is.
 We have now a fully versatile system that interconnects MQTT and OCF Worlds!

-A handy tool that helped me in the development was the client program of the IoTivity package .
+A handy tool that helped me in the development was the [OCFSecure/client](https://github.com/iotivity/iotivity/blob/master/examples/OCFSecure/client.c) program of the IoTivity package.

-To run them, open two terminals and change directory to the root of the iotivity-node repository in both.
-Always launch the server before the client.
-For example, in one terminal you can run `node js/server.discoverable.js` and in the other terminal you can run `node js/client.discovery.js`.

-Make sure no firewall is running (or one is properly configured to allow iotivity-related traffic and especially multicast traffic) on the machine(s) where these applications are running.

 ## Acknowledgements